dekoza/dell-latitude-xt-tablet/README.rst

    - automatic switch to tablet mode (disable touch if pen is near screen - easier scetching) if possible
    - long-press for RMB menu

-2. Screen & pointer rotation
+2. :doc:`Screen & pointer rotation <rotate>`
-3. Fingerprint reader with optimal usability/safety solution (eg. login and unlock encrypted partition using password then just use fingerprints for unlocks, sudo etc.)
+3. :doc:`Fingerprint <fingerprint>` reader with optimal usability/safety solution (eg. login and unlock encrypted partition using password then just use fingerprints for unlocks, sudo etc.)
 4. Isolate and use every key on the lid.
 In present installations some buttons are confused and some are not recognized.

    - Use jog-click for mode select between Volume/Brightness/Scroll and then use up/down appropriately